GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  It certainly would have hampered the communication of the gospel and the spread of the gospel itself.

 (b) But, by the time Jesus comes to earth (that, is “when the time had fully come”), the universal language is koine (that is, common) Greek.
- A scholar writes: “The Greek of the N. T. is the language which was commonly used in the Greek-speaking world from the time of Alexander the Great to about 500 AD . . .
-God’s written revelation of his Son was given in the language of the people.”
+ A scholar writes: “The Greek of the N. T. is the language which was commonly used in the Greek-speaking world from the time of Alexander the Great to about 500 AD …God’s written revelation of his Son was given in the language of the people.”
 (Essentials of the N. T. Greek)

 (c) And the Jews did not begin to learn the Greek language until the rise of Alexander the Great whose great empire (332 BC) also annexed Israel.